Suganth-S-39/04-POWER-MEASUREMENT-USING-MAGIC-TEE/README.md

 **Precautions:**

 •	Check the connections before switching on the kit.
 •	Connections should be done properly.
 •	Observation should be taken properly.

 **Result:**

-thus the isolation between E and Harms of the magic tee is found and is experimented using the given tools
+Thus, the isolation between E and Harms of the magic tee is found and is experimented using the given tools